bug400/capasm/README.md

-CAPASM: an Assembler for the HP Capricorn CPU
+CAPASM: An Assembler for the HP Capricorn CPU
 =============================================